 Here we’ll break down everything you need to know about VBeam Perfecta laser treatment.

 VBeam Perfecta is a brand of pulsed dye laser used to treat vascular lesions, Anna Chacon, MD, explains.

-Advanced pulsed dye lasers, like the VBeam, can target the vessels and capillaries with gentle light bursts, Shafer explains, heating problem spots evenly in micro-bursts, which results in a firmer skin texture.
+According to Shafer, advanced pulsed dye lasers, like the VBeam, can target the vessels and capillaries with gentle light bursts, heating problem spots evenly in micro-bursts, which results in a firmer skin texture.

 Benefits of VBeam Perfecta